ETH3D/badslam/README.md

 | [zlib](https://zlib.net/) |  |

 Notice that OpenCV is only required as a dependency for loop detection by DLib.
+Also notice that there are (at least) two different libraries with the name DLib, so be sure to install the correct one.

 The following external dependencies are optional.